 Savy Leiser is a graduate of Northwestern University, where she spent four years marching alto saxophone for the Wildcat Marching Band.
 She now works as a writer in Chicago and spends her autumn Saturdays cheering on the Northwestern University band.

 Emily Moneymaker is a graduate from the University of Southern California (USC) where she received a Bachelor of Science in Policy, Planning and Development and a minor in marketing.
-She has played trumpet for more than 12 years and now marches in the USC Trojan Marching Band and serves as the organization’s recruitment manager.
+She has played trumpet for more than 12 years.
+She marched in the USC Trojan Marching Band and served as the organization’s recruitment manager.